Plastic bottles, fluorescent tube and fittings

 Bill Culbert: Slow Wonder, curated by Julia Waite, Auckland Art Gallery Toi o Tāmaki, Tāmaki Makaurau, 3 July 2021 to 23 January 2022.

 Julia Waite and Justin Clemens, Bill Culbert: Slow Wonder (Tāmaki Makaurau: Auckland Art Gallery Toi o Tāmaki, 2021), 98–99.

-Purchased from Fox Jensen McCrory, Tāmaki Makaurau, February 2021.
+Fletcher Trust Collection, purchased from Fox Jensen McCrory, Tāmaki Makaurau, February 2021